eroux/pat-to-js/README.md

-# pat-to-js
+# pat hyphenation patterns to js

-"pat" hyphenation patterns to js
+This repository contains a small python script to convert hyphenation patterns from the "pat" format (of TeX) to [javascript pattern format](https://github.com/mnater/Hyphenator/blob/wiki/en_PatternFilesFormat.md).